Bartek030/TaskManager/README.md

 # Task Manager
-> This is my training project in which I have learned how Spring framework work and how to use it.
+> This is my training project in which I have learned how Spring framework works and how to use it.

 ## Technologies Used
 - Java - version 11.0